2. Layout and decorate your library.

-Create a comfortable place, a “reading zone” where students can take a break and read.
+Create a comfortable place, a "reading zone," where students can easily find a book, relax, and read.

 - Beanbags or couches are not necessary, but they create a nice atmosphere.
 Younger students may appreciate pillows or stuffed animals.
 A reading rug is a must with younger grades, it can add a "cozy" feeling for older students too.